 Make Your Website Optimal for Mobile

 Mobile traffic is becoming more and more the norm in the modern world.
 Which is why as a real estate or any website, it is impossible to ignore this all-important factor.
-The changeover to mobile-first indexing, where Google now calculates your rankings on the performance and optimisation of the mobile version of your website, has cemented this fact even more since 2018.
-So, realistically, you cannot afford to ignore mobile aspects of your site.
+The changeover to mobile-first indexing, where Google now calculates your rankings on the performance and optimization of the mobile version of your website, has cemented this fact even more since 2018.
+So, realistically, you cannot afford to ignore the mobile aspects of your site.

-Even if you have your own real estate app, having a mobile-friendly website is still vital.
+Even if you have your own mobile real estate app, having a mobile-friendly website is still vital.
 So, don’t overlook this key factor!

 - Use AMP if you want your news pieces to reach users faster.

-- Remove or redesign pop ups, as they’re annoying!
+- Remove or redesign pop-ups, as they’re annoying!

 Ultimately, you will probably need an actual developer to have a look at the site in order to have a real impact.
-But, it could significantly improve your sites overall performance.
+But, it could significantly improve your site’s overall performance.

 Submit to Directories

 Directory submissions are one of the biggest factors which can be used to affect your local SEO in 2019.
-The fact is that directories can help to solidify your NAP – that is, your business Name, Address and Phone Number.
+The fact is that directories can help to solidify your NAP – that is, your business Name, Address, and Phone Number.
 Having this information collaborated across the internet tells Google that not only is it correct, but up to date as well.
 And like having regular, fresh content, these listings help to signify your business activity to Google.

 Target Google Map Listings

 Not every business will be able to appear in the 3-pack.
 In fact, you will find it quite difficult at first until you build up the rest of your local SEO offerings.
-This can mean that without the proper optimisation efforts, you will likely find that doing so is quite difficult and may even be impossible for your site in its current iteration.
-In which case, you must work on the other aspects of local SEO first before aiming for 3-pack placement.
+This can mean that without the proper optimization efforts, you will likely find that doing so is quite difficult and may even be impossible for your site in its current iteration.
+In this case, you must work on the other aspects of local SEO first before aiming for 3-pack placement.

-At the end of the day, your local SEO optimisation needs to be one of your biggest priorities as a realtor in the digital world.
+At the end of the day, your local SEO optimization needs to be one of your biggest priorities as a realtor in the digital world.
 As, realistically, this is where the majority of people will be searching for real estate–both commercial and residential.
-Not utilising these resources could be to the long-term detriment of your agency.
+Not utilizing these resources could be to the long-term detriment of your agency.
 So, learn and apply some of these local SEO techniques today – you could be surprised by the outcome!